mvieyrar/diplo-cloud-construsalesman-service/README.md

 ## Deploy

-Download image: docker pull aleviemk/construsalesman-app-user18:v7
+Image: docker pull aleviemk/construsalesman-app-user18:v7 Kubernetes deployment file: construsalesman-deployment.yaml

 ## Test
 Execute the next `curl` command to validate the deploy of the service.